 The Trekker’s Friend comes in a day pack that can be used by itself (so you don’t need to take another one) and folds into its own internal pocket when not in use.
 You can use this day pack to balance your load so as to leave only 2-4 kg on your body.
-And when you need to carry your backpack the Trekker’s Friend only adds 1.5 kg to it.
+And when you need to carry your backpack the Trekker’s Friend only adds 1.6 to 1.75 kg (for Lite/Classic versions) to it.

 The Trekker’s Friend is so lightweight because it uses your trekking poles as part of its frame when you are wheeling it.
 This works well because wheels only help you on tracks that are not too rough, steep or slippery, and, at those times, your trekking poles do not help you very much – therefore, using them as part of your trekking trailer is a good idea.
 When your way becomes to rough, steep or slippery for wheels, you carry your backpack as usual (with the Trekker’s Friend attached), using your trekking poles to help you walk.

 Using a hiking trailer provides many benefits, apart from just the comfort, though comfort is important.